Yokeshthirumoorthi/kuruvi/README.md

 ## Features

+* Store photo albums securely in cloud
+* Organize photos based on time, date and location
+* Detect and recognize faces
+* Resize photos

+## Nice to have features

 * Detect and compare faces
-* Organize images into groups based on similarities
-* Identify previously tagged people in images
-* Extract exif metadata from the images
-* Fast and secure resizing
-* Organize with albums
-* Browse by date
 * Geolocate the photos on a map
-* Privacy on photos
 * Share and tag photos with friends
+* Identify previously tagged people in images

 ## Development Principles

-The main principles of kuruvi are simplicity, scalability, speed, and security.
+The main principles of kuruvi app are Simplicity, Scalability, Speed, and Security.

 - **[The Twelve-Factor App](https://12factor.net/)**
 - **[The Principles of Microservices (by Sam Newman)](https://learning.oreilly.com/videos/the-principles-of/9781491935811)**
 - **[GCP Microservices demo development principles](https://github.com/GoogleCloudPlatform/microservices-demo/blob/master/docs/development-principles.md)**

 <!--
 ## Measurements And Beanchmarks